nicholas-ds/StudioMuse/StudioMuse/docs/backedRefactor.md

 - ✅ Create and run test scripts for backend components:
   - ✅ `test_llm.py` for LLM functionality
   - ✅ `test_api.py` for API endpoints
+- ✅ Test local LLM functionality in the GIMP plugin:
+  - ✅ Fixed palette demystification with proper prompt formatting
+  - ✅ Improved error handling for palette loading
+  - ✅ Fixed results display in the UI
 - 🔄 Test the GIMP plugin with backend communication
 - 🔄 Test JSON saving/loading in `physical_palettes/` on both OS